Select your country

 There may be a slight shred of truth in this but from what I have seen, the attackers have an aggressive disdain for victims and see them as just collateral in the way of payday, and once they have been paid, they offer little or no support.

 Even the most sophisticated ransomware and decryption tools can go wrong.
 This is especially troublesome when dealing with large files like VHD’s.
 They very rarely decrypt in a usable state, rough rule of thumb is you will lose any files that are above 5GB’s in size even with the decryption tools.
-I have never seen (in ten years of working in DFIR) a client who has paid a ransom and managed to get 100% of data back.
+I have never seen (in ten years of working in DFIR) a client who has paid a ransom after a ransomware attack and managed to get 100% of data back.

 Back to the future: what to do before getting there?